Seyno-21/EmployeeList/README.md

 ## Learning
-This program was originally something I did as a project in school.
-When I was in school I made this program in C# but after learning about ChatGPT and java I conwerted it to a java run program.
+This program was originally something I did as a project in school. \n When I was in school I made this program in C# but after learning about ChatGPT and java I conwerted it to a java run program.
 The way I converted it to a